deltafish32/ToasterFirmware/docs/install_en_US.md

 # Configuration
-ToasterFirmware uses SPIFFS, a lightweight file system, to store data files in Flash.
+ToasterFirmware uses FFAT, a lightweight file system, to store data files in Flash.
-When doing `Upload Filesystem Image`, all files in the `/data` folder will be uploaded, and the full path name can be up to 32 characters long, so please be careful.
+When doing `Upload Filesystem Image`, all files in the `/data` folder will be uploaded, and the full path name can be up to 31 characters long(up to /123456789012345678901234567890), so please be careful.

 Among them, most settings are managed in the `config.yaml` file.
 Basically, it follows the syntax of yaml, but it does not include all functions, so please format it as best as possible.